rossdrew/emuRox/README.md

 ## Progress

-Currently I'm looking in to the NES PPU.
+With a first version of the 6502 processor (including a graphical debugger and compiler) written, currently I'm looking in to the NES PPU.
 Trying to garner enough information to start emulating this piece of hardware while looking at code I've wrote over the last few months and looking at where it might be improved.
 For example:-

-  - a refactor of how Op-Codes are dealt with, stored and decoded.
-  - a cleaner debug interface to better debug larger programs I'll be dealing with from now on
-  - a compiler so I can write programs, debug and develop easier
   - getting rid of java performed arithmetic in favor of ALU performed arithmetic, it's causing problems...as expected
+  - compressing the data driven tests;  extracting out common patterns, etc

 #### 6502

 All op-codes now implemented.
 Some changing of arithmetic (usually in `+`/`-` cases) to twos compliment arithmetic.
 Some other bugs needing worked out.
 Timing will be looked at later, as necessary.
 BCD wont be needed for now for the NES (Ricoh) version and I'll need to look at the memory mapped registers.

-I'd really like to compress my data driven tests a little.
-There's a lot of common code in there and therefor a lot of changes if small architectural changes are made, such as the up and coming op-code migration.

 ## Development & Testing